100 Binance Auto-Invest Trades: How to Read a 60-Day Review (Illustrative Case)

 | D · AI-Picked | 5 coins chosen weekly by Claude 4.5 + Perplexity | 1 trade / 2 days | 20 | 30 |

-The "AI picking" workflow in basket D is fully transparent: every Monday evening we feed Claude a snapshot of the prior 7 days of on-chain data (Glassnode plus DefiLlama) and the latest regulatory and project news that Perplexity surfaces, then ask Claude for 5 coins plus weighting rationale.
+The "AI picking" workflow in basket D is designed like this: each week, feed Claude a snapshot of the prior 7 days of on-chain data (Glassnode plus DefiLlama) and the latest regulatory and project news that Perplexity surfaces, then ask for 5 coins plus weighting rationale.
 The whole loop is about 30 minutes of human-plus-AI collaboration.
 Important: the AI proposes a basket of candidates — the actual orders are executed by the Auto-Invest template, not by AI directly.

 2. Aggregate Results Across 100 Trades #